Argentina: The South

 Itinerary (Click to see more)

-Day 2: This morning we’ll depart for San Clemente del Tuyu, a coastal resort southeast of Buenos Aires where we’ll spend two nights.
-Here we’ll explore many different habitats, including coastal, wetland, and pampas areas.
+Day 2: We’ll depart for San Clemente del Tuyu, a coastal resort southeast of Buenos Aires.
+Here we’ll explore many different habitats including coastal, wetland, and pampas areas.
 Night in San Clemente.

-Day 3: After an early morning visit to San Clemente harbor to look for the endangered Olrog’s Gull we’ll visit nearby Punta Rasa, an area of sand dunes and salt marshes rich in birds.
-On the sandy beaches and mudflats there could be flocks of waders, including American Oystercatchers and hundreds of White-rumped Sandpipers, large flocks of wintering terns, along with a few local Snowy-crowned Terns, and groups of graceful Black Skimmers.
+Day 3: After an early morning visit to San Clemente harbor to look for the endangered Olrog’s Gull, we’ll explore nearby Punta Rasa, an area of sand dunes and salt marshes.
+On the sandy beaches and mudflats, we could encounter flocks of waders, including American Oystercatcher, hundreds of White-rumped Sandpipers, large flocks of wintering terns, including a few local Snowy-crowned Terns, and groups of graceful Black Skimmers.
 In the reeds and rushes around the salt marsh we may see Bay-capped Wren-Spinetail and Long-tailed Reedfinch.
-On the edge of town we’ll look for Firewood-gatherer, named after its habit of building enormous nests of dry sticks.
-In the afternoon we’ll explore the pampas areas just inland, where we should see a wide selection of pampas birds, such as Maguari Stork, Yellow-billed Pintail, Rosy-billed Pochard, Southern Screamer, Snail Kite, Guira Cuckoo, and possibly Scarlet-headed Blackbird.
+On the edge of town we’ll hope to find Firewood-gatherer, named for its habit of building enormous nests of dry sticks.
+In the afternoon we’ll explore pampas areas just inland, where we should detect Maguari Stork, Yellow-billed Pintail, Rosy-billed Pochard, Southern Screamer, Snail Kite, Guira Cuckoo, and possibly Scarlet-headed Blackbird, among many others.
 We’ll also search for Greater Rhea, Spotted Nothura, Silver Teal, and the elusive South American Painted Snipe.
 Night in San Clemente.

-Day 4: We’ll depart early for a day with many stops, including at a reed-fringed canal where we’ll search for Stripe-backed Bittern, Black-headed Duck, both Curve-billed and Sulphur-bearded Reedhaunters, Wren-like Rushbird, Warbling Doradito, and Many-colored Rush-Tyrant.
-Our focus will be on finding species that inhabit the more wooded areas, including Dark-billed Cuckoo, Freckle-breasted Thornbird, and Black-and-rufous and Black-capped Warbling Finches.
+Day 4: We’ll depart early as we have many stops including a reed-fringed canal where we’ll hope to encounter Stripe-backed Bittern, Black-headed Duck, both Curve-billed and Sulphur-bearded Reedhaunters, Wren-like Rushbird, Warbling Doradito, and Many-colored Rush-Tyrant.
+Our day’s focus will be on species that inhabit the more wooded areas, including Dark-billed Cuckoo, Freckle-breasted Thornbird, and Black-and-rufous and Black-capped Warbling Finches.
 Long-winged Harrier may fly by as we look for Giant Wood Rail and any other pampas birds we may have missed during our time in San Clemente.
 We’ll return to Buenos Aires in the late afternoon for our flight to Trelew in northern Patagonia.
 Night in Trelew.

-Day 5: In the morning we’ll visit the vast Magellanic Penguin colony at Punta Tombo.
-The colony is a reserve, but carefully roped-off walkways allow superb viewing and photographic opportunities.
+Day 5: We’ll visit the vast Magellanic Penguin colony at Punta Tombo.
+The colony is a reserve, but carefully roped-off walkways allow superb viewing and photography.
 The bay beneath should hold a few Great Grebes in their attractive breeding plumage, and it’s here that we’ll look for the White-headed Steamer-Duck, a recently split species of very limited range.
-Southern Giant-Petrels cruise back and forth offshore, and a Brown (Southern) Skua could be scavenging amid the colony if the chicks are small enough.
-In the afternoon we’ll visit several bodies of water around Trelew with hopes of finding waterfowl such as Black-headed Duck, White-cheeked Pintail and, in most years, Silvery Grebes.
+Southern Giant-Petrels cruise back and forth offshore, and Brown (Southern) Skuas could be scavenging amidst the colony if there are small chicks.
+In the afternoon we’ll explore several bodies of water around Trelew with hopes of finding Black-headed Duck, White-cheeked Pintail and, in most years, Silvery Grebe.
 Night in Trelew.

-Day 8: We’ll return to Trelew this morning and catch our flight to Ushuaia on the south side of Tierra del Fuego and adjacent to the spectacular Beagle Channel.
-We should arrive by midday, giving us ample time to explore the harbor, where Flightless Steamer-Ducks and Dolphin Gulls are both tame and common, and we’ll be able to study our first Kelp Geese and Chilean Skuas.
-This afternoon after checking in to our hotel, we’ll visit the mountains north of town to reach areas above treeline with a suite of unique birds.
-During the hike we’ll search for Yellow-bridled Finch and Ochre-naped and Dark-faced Ground-Tyrants, and we’ll have a very slim chance of finding a White-bellied Seedsnipe.
+Day 8: We’ll return to Trelew for our flight to Ushuaia on the south side of Tierra del Fuego and adjacent to the spectacular Beagle Channel.
+We should arrive by midday, giving us time to explore the harbor, where Flightless Steamer-Ducks and Dolphin Gulls are both tame and common and where we’ll be able to study our first Kelp Geese and Chilean Skuas.
+After checking in at our hotel, we’ll visit the mountains north of town, reaching areas above treeline.
+During the hike we’ll search for a suite of unique birds; Yellow-bridled Finch, Ochre-naped and Dark-faced Ground-Tyrants, and, although we would have to be unusually lucky, White-bellied Seedsnipe.
 Night in Ushuaia.

-Day 9: We’ll spend the day in Tierra del Fuego National Park, a beautiful landscape of southern beech forests, lakes, and rivers.
-Here we’ll mainly be focused on forest birds, hoping to see the splendid Magellanic Woodpecker, Dark-bellied Cinclodes, White-throated Treerunner, Fire-eyed Diucon, Chilean Swallow, Austral Thrush, Tufted Tit-Tyrant, Black-chinned Siskin, Patagonian Sierra-Finch, and the delightfully entertaining Thorn-tailed Rayadito.
-Time will be spent exploring the southern beech forest around Acigami Lake in search of Austral Blackbird, Magellanic Woodpecker, Austral Pygmy Owl, or Magellanic Tapaculo.
-Returning to town in the afternoon, we may also visit the local trash dump, a reliable site for White-throated Caracara, along with scores of gulls and skuas.
+Day 9: We’ll spend the day in Tierra del Fuego National Park, with its beautiful landscapes of southern beech forests, lakes, and rivers.
+We’ll focus on forest birds, hoping to see the splendid Magellanic Woodpecker, Dark-bellied Cinclodes, White-throated Treerunner, Fire-eyed Diucon, Chilean Swallow, Austral Thrush, Tufted Tit-Tyrant, Black-chinned Siskin, Patagonian Sierra-Finch, and the delightfully entertaining Thorn-tailed Rayadito.
+We’ll also explore the southern beech forest around Acigami Lake in search of Austral Blackbird, Austral Pygmy Owl, and/or Magellanic Tapaculo.
+Returning to town in the afternoon, we may have time for a quick peek at the local trash dump, a reliable site for White-throated Caracara, along with scores of gulls and skuas.
 Night in Ushuaia.

-Day 11: Today we can expect to explore the windy southern Patagonian steppe in search of regional specialties.
-We’ll make a morning trip north of town to look for the highly-endangered mainland Ruddy-headed Goose, the scarcest of the Choephaga geese in Argentina.
-We could see Tawny-throated Dotterels along the coast, and in the grassy dunes near the beach will search for Short-billed Miner.
-Other species we may cross paths with here are Chocolate-vented Tyrant, Least Seedsnipe, and Patagonian Yellow-Finch.
+Day 11: We’ll explore the windy southern Patagonian steppe in search of regional specialties.
+In the north of town we’ll look for the highly-endangered mainland Ruddy-headed Goose, the scarcest of the Choephaga geese in Argentina.
+We could see Tawny-throated Dotterel along the coast, and in the grassy dunes near the beach we’ll search for Short-billed Miner.
+Other species we may cross paths with are Chocolate-vented Tyrant, Least Seedsnipe, and Patagonian Yellow-Finch.
 Night in Rio Grande.

-Day 12: Our last morning on Isla Grande, Tierra del Fuego we will catch a flight northwest to El Calafate.
-After checking in to our hotel we’ll visit the shores of nearby Lago Argentino to look for the delightful Magellanic Plover, a species in its own family, which pirouettes in the mud on bubblegum-pink legs.
+Day 12: We’ll fly northwest to El Calafate.
+After checking into our hotel we’ll visit the shores of nearby Lago Argentino to look for the delightful Magellanic Plover, a species in its own family, which pirouettes in the mud on bubblegum-pink legs.
 Other birds of interest are likely to include Chilean Flamingo, Cinereous Harrier, Crested Duck, Red Shoveler, Andean Duck, Magellanic Oystercatcher and Two-banded Plover.
 Night in El Calafate.

 Day 13: We’ll spend the day visiting Los Glaciares National Park and the Moreno Glacier, a vast tongue of ice slowly descending from the Andes into Lago Argentino.
 The Perito Moreno Glacier has been designated a UNESCO World Heritage Site and is a major tourist destination in Argentina.
 We’ll visit the best viewpoints and may witness chunks of ice calve off into the lake below with a tremendous crash.
 En route to the glacier we’ll pass through magnificent southern beech forests, open meadows, and farmland, each home to a variety of birds.
 Highlights will likely include Black-faced Ibis, Ashy-headed Goose, Andean Condor, Black-chested Buzzard-Eagle, Austral Parakeet, Chilean Flicker, and the exotic Rufous-tailed Plantcutter.
 We’ll also have our best chance here for the scarce Spectacled Duck.
 Night in El Calafate.

-Day 14: This morning we will spend more time exploring the vast landscape for any of our target species we may have missed the previous day.
-We’ll be searching for Austral Canastero, Great and Black-bellied Shrike-Tyrants, and Cinnamon-bellied Ground Tyrant and possibly Gray-belled Seedsnipes.
+Day 14: We’ll spend more time exploring the vast landscape for species we may have missed the previous day.
+We’ll be searching as well for Austral Canastero, Great and Black-bellied Shrike-Tyrants, Cinnamon-bellied Ground Tyrant and possibly Gray-belled Seedsnipe.
 In the afternoon we’ll return to El Calafate for our flight back to Buenos Aires.
 Depending on the flight schedule we may end up back in the capital with enough time for some local birding.
 Night in Buenos Aires.

 Day 15: We’ll spend the morning visiting one of the productive riverside reserves north of Buenos Aires where we’ll search for Gilded Hummingbird, Checkered Woodpecker, Rufous-sided Crake, Spix’s Spinetail, Diademed Tanager and Solitary Cacique as well as renewing our acquaintance with other Pampas birds we have seen earlier in our trip.
 The tour concludes this afternoon in Buenos Aires with transfer to EZE for international departures.